ishita966/spanner-graph-nb1/README.md

 pip install spanner-graph-notebook
 ```

-### Using

-### Launch notebook and follow steps in `sample.ipynb`
+### Launch Jupyter Notebook

-When in the root directory of the package, run `jupyter notebook` to launch Jupyter Notebook.
+When in the root directory of the package, run `jupyter notebook` or `jupyter lab` to launch your Jupyter notebook environment.

 ```shell
 jupyter notebook
 ```

 As Jupyter local server runs, it will open up a web portal.
-You can create or copy the [`sample.ipynb`](https://github.com/cloudspannerecosystem/spanner-graph-notebook/blob/main/sample.ipynb) to step through an example.
+You can step through an example notebook [`sample.ipynb`](https://github.com/cloudspannerecosystem/spanner-graph-notebook/blob/main/sample.ipynb).

 <img src="./assets/sample_jupyter.png" width="600"/>